 The Law Access Board

-Matthew Howard SC, Director – Barrister, Francis Burt Chambers
+Matthew Howard SC, Chairman and Director – Barrister, Francis Burt Chambers

 Greg McIntyre SC, Director – Barrister, John Toohey Chambers